JamieVaughn/vue-blog/docs/posts/lookup_tables.md

 A common use case for this pattern is for mapping blocks of code to execute for each UI element that triggers an event.
 A pitfall that leads to unnecessary cyclomatic complexity is relying on a single function as a callback when any one of an entire set of buttons is clicked.
 This callback would typically work out which code to execute within the function by using control flow to check either some background global state or checking some flag parameter that is passed in.

-The lookup table pattern lets us separate out the logic of determining which code block to execute into its own structure (i.e. one of the lookup functions above).
-Then the return value from that lookup table funciton would, ultimately, be the code block that needs to be executed as a result of the triggering event.
+The lookup-table pattern lets us separate out the logic of determining which code block to execute into its own structure (i.e. one of the lookup functions above).
+Then the return value from that lookup-table funciton would, ultimately, be the code block that needs to be executed as a result of the triggering event.
 Emerging from this pattern is that the control flow mentioned in the previous paragraph simply falls away if the UI is setup accordingly.
-The UI element can contain the enum value that will be passed in the event object that bubbles and the lookup table can retrieve the correct function without any control flow using the event object properties.
+The UI element can contain the enum value that will be passed in the event object that bubbles and the lookup-table can retrieve the correct function without any control flow using the event object properties.
 This is what is meant by "pushing cyclomatic complexity out".
 The logic branching still technically exists in the program, but we've pushed it all the way into the UI layer (instead of it being in the business logic layer) which simplifies our code.
 Since the branch now implicitly occurs before the moment of user input, the branch logic never explicitly appears in the code itself.

 ##### An Example